phillipou/cx-agent-sdk/Docs/PRD.md

 **Success:**
 ✅ Single-turn works with complete information
-✅ Multi-turn works with slot collection via AskUser
+✅ Multi-turn works with parameter collection via AskUser
 ✅ LLM-based classification and planning (no regex heuristics)
 ✅ Conversation history stored and used for context
 ✅ All 10 telemetry stages logged with structured payloads